Fernadoo/BestResponsePlanning/README.md

 | `sample_select`     | Number of stochastic selection at each `EXP` node            |
 | `pUCB`              | If set to `True`, use the `pUCB` formula; otherwise, use the vanilla `UCB` formula |

+We present one demo of our result using belief-incorporated MCTS with CBS as its node evolution (a hybrid approach combining reward-incentivized and constraint-based modules)

+Xxx video here xxx

+---

 ***Feel free to open an issue or pull-request.
 Have fun!***